virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

-Downloading and unzipping a *WordPress* plugin on all the compute nodes:
+Downloading and unzipping a *WordPress* plugin on all compute nodes:
 ```example
 {
   "cmd [cp]": [